 - Zoom in and out of the timeline

-By moving the timeline toggle, you can view the patient’s medication usage pattern in increments from the past 2 weeks to the past year.
+By moving the timeline toggle, you can view the patient’s medication usage pattern in increments from the past two weeks to the past year.

-These icons allow for bookmarking, printing and closing out the patient detail page.
+These icons allow for bookmarking, printing and exiting the patient detail page.

 - Editing patient contact and sensor information

-The pencil icon allows you to edit or add your patient’s contact, care provider and sensor info right from this page.
+The pencil icon allows you to edit or add your patient’s contact, care provider and sensor info directly from this page.

-The notifications page is an archive of messages and alerts we’ve sent to you about your patients (if you’ve opted to get them emailed or texted to you via phone, they will also appear here).
+The notifications page is an archive of messages and alerts we’ve sent to you about your patients (if you’ve opted to get them emailed or texted to you via phone, they will also appear here.
+You can edit those preferences in your account settings).
 The menu on the left sorts the notifications by notification type.
 The list is always displayed with the most recent messages at the top and the oldest messages at the bottom.
-You can edit your notification preferences in your account settings.

 5. Account Settings

-Under the account settings dropdown menu, you can access and edit your profile, password and notification settings.
-You will be able to sign out of your account at the bottom of the menu.
+Under the account settings drop-down menu, you can access and edit your profile, password and notification settings.
+At the bottom of the menu there is the option to sign out of your account.